 If you want some guidelines that are easy to follow, then look for sustainable certificates when shopping.
 Of course, it is not as simple as that, but it is a good way to start.

-This is one of those types of sustainable fashion, where you have to be on your toes and make sure the brand is actually living up to the promises they make.
+This is one of those forms of sustainability in fashion, where you have to be on your toes and make sure the brand is actually living up to the promises they make.
 This is where transparency comes in.

-A truly sustainable fashion brand while definitely have a transparent company website and strategy, so you are able to see exactly how they make their clothes.
+A truly sustainable fashion brand will definitely have a transparent company website and strategy, so you are able to see exactly how they make their clothes.

 It can be difficult to identify whether or not a brand is truly sustainable, but certifications are always a great help.
 You just have to do a little research on what exactly each of the band’s certificates means.

-Now that we’ve gotten closer to understanding what exactly sustainable fashion is all about and what types of sustainable fashion you might come across, other questions may arise.
+Now that we’ve gotten closer to understanding what sustainable fashion is all about and what forms of sustainability in fashion, you might come across, other questions may arise.